revenate/actionate/README.md

 Display logs with full support for ANSI color codes and other formatting improvements, ensuring a visually rich, easy-to-read output for efficient debugging and analysis.

+__Open Project Files Referenced in Logs__

+Automatically detect project files references in your logs and convert them into clickable links that open directly in your IDE.
+This mirrors our existing browser link detection, streamlining navigation and boosting productivity during debugging.

 __Manage Environments, Variables, and Secrets__

 Manage repository environments, Actions variables, and secrets directly from your IDE, with auto-complete support for those values when authoring workflow files.

+__Auto-Rerun__

+Automatically rerun failed workflow runs with a customizable retry limit, ensuring your processes have a chance to recover without risking endless loops.

+__Workflow Run Notifications__

+Subscribe to workflow runs to receive native JetBrains IDE notifications when they complete, along with their status, so you don’t have to constantly monitor progress.

+__Run Config Integration__

+Integrate workflow execution with your IDE's native run configuration system.
+Run workflows like projects or tests, with custom input parameters that let you create and persist multiple configurations.
+Quickly execute the same workflow with different inputs, share configurations with your team, and even chain run configs together for powerful automations.

 ### But Wait, There (Will) Be More